 LIIF Welcomes New Directors of SPARCC and ECE

 The Low Income Investment Fund (LIIF) is excited to announce two additions to our organization.
 Sondra Ford is LIIF’s new Director of the Strong, Prosperous, And Resilient Communities Challenge (SPARCC).
-Angie Garling will lead LIIF’s early care and education (ECE) team as our first National ECE Director.
+Angie Garling will lead LIIF’s early care and education (ECE) team as our National ECE Director.

 “Sondra and Angie are highly respected leaders in the community development and early care and education fields and will bring a wealth of experience to our growing organization,” said Kimberly Latimer-Nelligan, Chief Operating Officer & EVP, Community Investments and Programs.
 “I am thrilled to have such talented professionals to lead our SPARCC and ECE programs to their next stage of growth.”